 - 1. The District shall make every effort to provide a certified substitute teacher when necessary during the absence of a teacher. - 2.
 Whenever a teacher is going to be absent, regardless of whether a substitute teacher is required, the teacher is required to call the Substitute Employee Management System (SEMS).
 Such call should be made before 6:30 a.m. on the day of the absence.
 Teachers shall also notify the principal at their first work location of their absence. - 3.
 For more than a routine absence, a teacher may request through the principal a specific substitute to cover during the teacher's absence.
 To the extent possible this request shall be honored. - 4.
 When absent ten (10) consecutive days or fewer, teachers shall provide lesson plans, instruction, and classroom management information for substitute teachers. - a.
 Lesson plans are required for all categories of extended leave and when leaving a position vacant due to transfers. - b.
+Teachers shall provide plans for substitutes that include, if applicable; student medical needs, individual behavioral considerations, relevant modifications, a seating chart, small group configurations, pullout information, hall pass information, cell phone policy, and the school contact information as provided by the administration. - c.
+Plans should be relevant to the current content objectives during the period of the teacher's absence. - d.
+Teachers' assignments provided in the plans should be able to be implemented without the need to access personal passwords. - e.
 Substitutes shall be responsible for carrying out the lesson plans and instruction provided by the absent teacher and shall exercise proper classroom management. - 5.
 Teachers shall provide emergency lesson plans to the site administrator at the beginning of each semester (no later than week 3) and shall update emergency lesson plans as necessary.